awsdocs/aws-sam-developer-guide/doc_source/sam-resource-statemachine.md

 *AWS CloudFormation compatibility*: This property is unique to AWS SAM and doesn't have an AWS CloudFormation equivalent\.

  `Role`   <a name="sam-statemachine-role"></a>
-The Amazon Resource Name \(ARN\) of an IAM role to use as this state machine's execution role\.
+The ARN of an IAM role to use as this state machine's execution role\.
 You must provide either a `Role` or `Policies`\.
 *Type*: String
 *Required*: Conditional
 *AWS CloudFormation compatibility*: This property is passed directly to the `[RoleArn](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-rolearn)` property of an `AWS::StepFunctions::StateMachine` resource\.

  `Tags`   <a name="sam-statemachine-tags"></a>
-A string\-to\-string map that specifies the tags added to the state machine and the corresponding IAM execution role\.
+A string\-to\-string map that specifies the tags added to the state machine and the corresponding execution role\.
 *Type*: Map
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[Tags](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-tags)` property of an `AWS::StepFunctions::StateMachine` resource\.

  `Tracing`   <a name="sam-statemachine-tracing"></a>
 Selects whether or not AWS X\-Ray is enabled for the state machine\.
-For more information about using X\-Ray with Step Functions, see [AWS X\-Ray and Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-xray-tracing.html) in the AWS Step Functions Developer Guide\.
+For more information about using X\-Ray with Step Functions, see [AWS X\-Ray and Step Functions](https://docs.aws.amazon.com/step-functions/latest/dg/concepts-xray-tracing.html) in the *AWS Step Functions Developer Guide*\.
 *Type*: [TracingConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-tracingconfiguration)
 *Required*: No
 *AWS CloudFormation compatibility*: This property is passed directly to the `[TracingConfiguration](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-tracingconfiguration)` property of an `AWS::StepFunctions::StateMachine` resource\.

  `Type`   <a name="sam-statemachine-type"></a>
 The type of the state machine\.
-Valid values: `STANDARD` or `EXPRESS`\.
+*Valid values*: `STANDARD` or `EXPRESS`
 *Type*: String
 *Required*: No
 *Default*: `STANDARD`
 *AWS CloudFormation compatibility*: This property is passed directly to the `[StateMachineType](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-stepfunctions-statemachine.html#cfn-stepfunctions-statemachine-statemachinetype)` property of an `AWS::StepFunctions::StateMachine` resource\.

 ## Return Values<a name="sam-resource-statemachine-return-values"></a>

 ### Ref<a name="sam-resource-statemachine-return-values-ref"></a>

-When you provide the logical ID of this resource to the `Ref` intrinsic function, `Ref` returns the Amazon Resource Name \(ARN\) of the underlying `AWS::StepFunctions::StateMachine` resource\.
+When you provide the logical ID of this resource to the Ref intrinsic function, Ref returns the Amazon Resource Name \(ARN\) of the underlying `AWS::StepFunctions::StateMachine` resource\.

 For more information about using the `Ref` function, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) in the *AWS CloudFormation User Guide*\.